Websoft9/docker-onlyofficecommunityserver/README.md

 cd docker-onlyofficecommunityserver
 docker-compose up -d
 ```
+> Please set or get the default **database password and application usename and password** by [docker-compose file](docker-compose.workspace.yml)

+Once complete installation, you can use you local browser to access URL: *http://Instance's Internet IP:9002* to start it.

 If you have not install Docker and Docker-Compose, refer to the following commands to install it: